About Me

 – Dr. Martin Luther King, Jr.

-This requires us to acknowledge our shared humanity regardless of identities, but also to recognize a larger, more inclusive “we” that embraces not merely the diverse identities and communities of not only humans, but all the other species with whom we share this planet.
-Respect your elders, they were here first.
+This requires us to not only acknowledge our shared humanity,, but also to recognize a larger, more inclusive “we” that embraces not merely the diverse identities and communities of humans, but – in many ways more importantly – all the other species with whom we share this planet.

 [To contact me, in order to prevent spam, please send me a 1 cent donation via Paypal at paypal.me/harolduu and insert your message in the provided message box.]